Arrest by Florida Highway Patrol

 Drug Recognition Experts (DRE) with the FHP

-Florida law directs the DHSMV train additional law enforcement officers as drug recognition experts.
+Florida law directs the DHSMV to train additional law enforcement officers as drug recognition experts.
 FHP DREs serve as subject matter experts who receive specialized training to identify an extensive range of driver impairments.

 Auxillary Troopers with the Florida Highway Patrol